 Who Can Benefit?

-Individuals at high risk for osteoporosis, in particular postmenopausal women and elderly men and women, can benefit from prevention and early detection.
+The following people can benefit from having a bone density test or an appointment with our osteoporosis specialists: Individuals at high risk for osteoporosis, in particular postmenopausal women and elderly men and women, can benefit from prevention and early detection.
 These include:

 - all women older than 65 and all men older than 70